tauimonen/phishing_ML/README.md

 - `1` - Phishing site
 - `-1` - Legitimate site

-**Features include:**

-- `Shortining_Service` – Whether URL shortening service is used
-- `HTTPS_token` – Suspicious HTTPS token in URL
-- `Abnormal_URL` – Abnormal URL pattern
-- `SSLfinal_State` – SSL certificate information
-- `Favicon` – Favicon status
-- `port` – Non-standard port usage
-- `on_mouseover` – JavaScript mouseover events
-- `Submitting_to_email` – Whether form submits to email

 ### Note on Features

-The phishing dataset contains over 50 features extracted from websites.
+The phishing dataset contains over 30 features extracted from websites.
 In the current decision tree module, only 8 selected features are used for simplicity and faster training:

 - Shortining_Service